jitendramehta3/Excel-Super-Store-Sales-Dashboard/README.md

 #

-# Provide an easy-to-use interactive dashboard for decision making
+# Provide an easy-to-use interactive dashboard for decision making.

 #